 Contractor Compliance and Audits and Investigations

 Government contractors are often held to higher financial and ethical standards than those in the commercial and private marketplace.
 This is particularly true given recent statutory and regulatory changes that provide heightened reporting and oversight of federal contractors.
 Our lawyers routinely work with clients accused of improper conduct, including submission of false claims, improper work product, failure to maintain a satisfactory record of business integrity, and contract defaults.
-These representations include compliance issues, ranging from Small Business Administration (SBA) requirements, to contract review and comment/negotiation and Davis-Bacon and Service Contract Act requirements, as well as the more recent Stimulus Act reporting requirements.
+These representations include compliance issues, ranging from Small Business Administration (SBA) requirements, to contract review and comment and negotiation and Davis-Bacon and Service Contract Act requirements, as well as the more recent Stimulus Act reporting requirements.

 Today more than ever, contractors need to be both efficient and cautious when dealing with government auditors, including the Defense Contract Audit Agency, the Defense Criminal Investigative Service, and various inspectors general offices.
 These audits have concerned General Services Administration pricing issues, defective pricing, overcharges, accounting methods, and various compliance issues relating to the Foreign Military Financing program.
 We also have significant experience in addressing investigations conducted by various oversight agencies such as the Department of Justice and the Federal Bureau of Investigation relating to alleged contractor fraud and civil and criminal wrongdoing.